Constantine Angelos: Life

 Constantine's marriage lifted him out of obscurity, and gave him the title of sebastohypertatos, one of the highest Byzantine dignities, given to the husbands of an emperor's younger daughters.
 The rank may have been created specifically for Constantine, as he is one of the first two recorded holders.
 His activities during the reign of Theodora's brother John II Komnenos (r.
 1118–1143) are unknown, but he, like his brothers, Nicholas, John, and Michael, enjoyed the favour of John's son and successor, Manuel I Komnenos (r.
 1143–1180).
 Thus on 26 February 1147 he participated in the church council of Blachernae that deposed Patriarch Cosmas II Attikos, being ranked in fourth place behind the heir-apparent, despotes Bela-Alexios, the Caesar John Rogerios Dalassenos, and the panhypersebastos Stephen Kontostephanos.
 In summer 1149, he accompanied Emperor Manuel in his campaign in Dalmatia.
 After Manuel captured the fortress of Razon, Constantine was left to guard the area, and launched an expedition into the Nishava valley.

 In 1154, as Manuel prepared for war with William I of Sicily, he gave his uncle command of the Byzantine fleet and ordered him to proceed to Monemvasia, where to await further reinforcements.
 Constantine, however, was persuaded by his astrologers that if he attacked the Sicilians he would win.
 Disobeying the Emperor's orders, he proceeded to intercept a far larger Sicilian fleet returning from a raid against Fatimid Egypt.
 In the ensuing engagement, the Byzantines were defeated and most of their ships were captured.
-His brother Nicholas managed to escape with a handful of ships, but Constantine was captured and imprisoned in Palermo until 1158, when Manuel concluded a peace treaty with William.
+His brother Nicholas managed to escape with a handful of ships, but Constantine was captured and princely imprisoned in Palermo for few years until 1158, when Manuel concluded a peace treaty with William.